Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 If you refused the breath test on Long Island, you need an experienced attorney who understands both the DMV refusal process and the criminal DWI system.
 The two cases are connected, and the strategy for one affects the other.

-I’ve represented over 2,000 clients throughout my career, including more than 1,000 DWI cases.
-I’ve been voted Best Lawyer on Long Island five consecutive years.
+I have represented over 2,000 clients throughout my career, including more than 1,000 DWI cases.
+I have been voted Best Lawyer on Long Island seven times (2019-2024 and 2026).
 I was recognized as a Trailblazer by the New York Law Journal.
-I have a perfect 10.0 “Superb” rating from AVVO.
+I hold the prestigious “Superb” AVVO Rating.